rbiggs/chocolatechip/README.markdown

     $.extend() // ECMAScript5 Object extension
     $.collectionToArray()
     $.$$() // This gets aliased to just $$ for convenience.
 Returns a collection of nodes
+    $.noop() // An array that does nothing to use where a function is required.
+    $.concat() // Creates a string from the arguments.
     $.make() // Create valid nodes from a string of markup.
     $.processJSON() // This takes the result of an Ajax request for JSON and makes it available for processing.
     $.delay() // Allows you to delay the execution of a code block.